DamianPala/pyrepogen/README.md

 Or install from sources:

-1. Clone or download pyrepogen repository
+1. Clone or download Pyrepogen repository

 2. Enter to `pyrepogen` directory

 3. Type `pip install -r requirements.txt`

 4. Type `python setup.py install`

+   >  Portable usage from sources without installation is also available.

 ## Usage

-There are two ways to generate a repository: wizard and a configuration file.
+There are two ways to generate a repository: **wizard** and a **configuration file**.

 Pyrepogen also provides simple demo repository generation.
 Just type: